SujalPatil21/Java-Projects/Library_Management_System/README.md

 # Library Management System

-A Java program that simulates a simple **Library Management System** to manage books, issue, return, and display book details.
+It is a  Java program that simulates a simple **Library Management System** to manage books, issue, return, and display book details.

 ---